 Allyson Gonzalez (Brandeis University, Ph.D.) is a forthcoming fellow at the University of Potsdam, having just completed a postdoctoral fellowship with the Hebrew University of Jerusalem as a U.S. Fulbright Scholar to Israel.
 One of two recipients of the New Voices in Jewish Studies from Fordham and Columbia University, Gonzalez has taught at Yale University, Florida State, and Brandeis University.
 A former Pulitzer Prize finalist as the lead writer of her newspaper team, Gonzalez is completing a book-length project that examines public Jewishness in modern Spain.

-Roberta Mock is Professor of Performance Studies at the University of Plymouth (UK) and Chair of the Theatre & Performance Research Association (TaPRA).
+Roberta Mock is Executive Dean, School of Performing and Digital Arts at Royal Holloway, University of London.
 She is the author or editor of five books, including Jewish Women on Stage, Film and Television (Palgrave Macmillan, 2007) and, most recently, Joshua Sofaer: Performance / Objects / Participation (co-edited with Mary Paterson for the Live Art Development Agency & Intellect Books, 2020).
 She is currently completing The Methuen Drama Handbook to Gender and Theatre (co-edited with Sean Metzger).
 Drawing on her own experience, and championing and celebrating embodied knowledge at all stages of a research career, Roberta has written and spoken about and led workshops across the UK, in Canada, and in Europe on practice-research methodologies.

 Bryan K. Roby is an Assistant Professor of Judaic and Middle Eastern Studies at the University of Michigan – Ann Arbor.
 His research interests include the intersections of race, gender, and sexuality in Israel/Palestine; 19th and 20th century North African history; and the legacy of French colonialism on Arab and Jewish identity.
 His first book, The Mizrahi Era of Rebellion: Israel’s Forgotten Civil Rights Struggle 1948-1966 (Syracuse University Press, 2015), provides an extensive history of social justice protests by Middle Eastern Jews in Israel.
 His second book project, Israel through a Colored Lens: Racial Constructs in the Israeli Jewish Imagination, explores the shifting boundaries of racial constructs in Israel/Palestine as well as African-American intellectual contributions to Israeli sociology and theories on race and ethnicity.
 In examining American, Israeli, and French colonial archives, the book demonstrates how and why Middle Eastern Jews became associated with Blackness throughout the 20th century and what this tells us about the processes of constructing race.